gillerick/RandomNumsAPI/README.md

 # Random Numbers API

-This is a sample GO API that generates a random number every time a user sends a GET request
+This is a simple GO API that generates a random number every time a user sends a GET request
 | Language | Platform | Author |
 | -------- | --------|--------|
 | Go Lang |  Azure Web App|Gill Erick |